polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/glossary.md

 ### Aurand + GRANDPA

-A hybrid [consensus](#consensus) scheme where [Aurand](#aurand) is used for block production and short-term probabilistic-[finality](#finality), with long-term absolute finality provided through [GRANDPA](#grandpa).
+A hybrid [consensus](#consensus) scheme where [Aurand](#aurand) is used for block production and short-term probabilistic [finality](#finality), with deterministic finality provided through [GRANDPA](#grandpa).

 ---